ricacostt/100-days-of-code/log.md

 - learnt about rest APIs, status codes, URL parameters
 - learnt about models' functions (CRUD) and http methods POST, GET, PUT, and DELETE, respectively.
 - getting started using POSTMAN by figure out how to "escape the earth" - sending different requests to different paths.

+## Day 39: October 20, 2022

+- participated in a great mindset session: Identifying your inner critic and how to push your inner champion.
+- keep practising with rest APIs, crud and http methods;
+- be introduced to the middleware chain and the separation of concerns (modules & routers).